warunsl/warunsl.github.io/_posts/2024-08-10-the-last-lecture.md

 author: 'Randy Pausch, Jeffrey Zaslow'
 quotes:
 - Never make a decision until you have to.
-- He'd also warn me that even if I was in a position of strength, whether at work or in relationships, I had to play fair. \"Just because you're in the driver's seat, doesn't mean you have to run people over\".
+- He'd also warn me that even if I was in a position of strength, whether at work or in relationships, I had to play fair.
+"Just because you're in the driver's seat, doesn't mean you have to run people over".
-- \"How many men are on the football team at a time?\". \"And how many are touching the football at any given time?\". \" Right!.
-So we are going to work on what those other twenty-one guys are doing.\"
+- "How many men are on the football team at a time?".
+"And how many are touching the football at any given time?".
+"Right!.
+So we are going to work on what those other twenty-one guys are doing."
 - When you're screwing up and nobody says anything to you anymore, that means they have given up on you.
 - The brick walls are there for a reason.They're not to keep us out.
 The brick walls are there to give us a chance to show how badly we want something.
 - If you can find your footing between two cultures, sometimes you can have the best of both worlds.